Flare Up Soothing Tea

 Calcium carbonate is a naturally occurring antacid that can help neutralize stomach acid and relieve reflux symptoms.
 This compound works by reacting with stomach acid, forming calcium chloride, carbon dioxide, and water.

 Calcium carbonate is found in a few different natural sources.
 We’ve used a version that comes from food grade limestone.
-It is important to not that excessive intake of calcium can cause constipation and other digestive problems.
+It is important to note that excessive intake of calcium can cause constipation and other digestive problems.

-Coconut Milk
+Pwedered Coconut Milk

-Coconut milk is a rich source of healthy fats and can be an effective natural remedy for acid reflux.
+Coconut milk is a rich source of healthy fats and can be an effective natural remedy for heartburn and acid reflux.
 This milk contains lauric acid, which can help soothe the digestive tract and reduce inflammation.

 In addition to its anti-inflammatory properties, coconut milk also contains vitamins and minerals that can help support digestive health.

-Honey
+Granulated Honey

 Honey also has antibacterial properties, which can help protect the digestive tract from harmful bacteria.